cdeborja/gotgoodgames/README.md

 ###Future Features
-* Create a 'favorite gameshelf' that will allow users favorite gameshelf and allow to drag and drop for reorganization
+* Create a 'favorite gameshelf' that will allow users favorite gameshelf and allow to drag and drop for reorganization of games in their own user page
+* Utilize 3rd party API for game data instead of using seeds

 [welcome]: ./docs/images/welcome.png
 [landingPage]: ./docs/images/landing_page.png